 - 1. Symmetric coverage (baseline) - 2.
 Republican-challenging asymmetric coverage (treatment 1) - 3.
 Democrat-challenging asymmetric coverage (treatment 2) - 4.
-Symmetric coverage with neutral language (exploratory condition)1
+Symmetric coverage with neutral language (exploratory condition)

-Table S1.1: Headline Wordings for Partisan Topics (Sets 1-3) and Neutral Topics (A, B)
+Table S1: Headline Wordings for Partisan Topics (Sets 1-3) and Neutral Topics (A, B)

-Set Partisan gap Topic/Headline (a) Topic/Headline (b) 1 Greater Black teenager pregnancy: What [Republicans/Democrats] have wrong about the pregnancy rate among black teenagers Abortion: What [Republicans/Democrats] get incorrect about the number of abortions over time 2 Greater Immigration: [Republican/Democratic] National Committee pursues a policy for the worse on the deportation of illegal immigrants Gun homicide: [Republican/Democratic] party takes the wrong path for the policy on gun homicide 3 Smaller Wall Street Bailout: [Republican/Democratic] Senator misleads on which president signed the Wall Street bailout into law US foreign debt: [Republican/Democratic] governor mischaracterizes the causes of US debt Α N/A Health: Exercise can greatly reduce you r risk of cancer and heart disease В N/A Finance: Google to spend \$10 billion o n offices, data centers in US this year
+Table 51.
+Headine Wordings for Fartisan Topics (Bets 1-9) and Neutral Topics (A, B) Set Partisan gap Topic/Headline (a) Topic/Headline (b) Black teenager pregnancy: Abortion: 1 Greater What [Republicans/Democrats] have What [Republicans/Democrats] get 1 Greater wrong about the pregnancy rate among incorrect about the number of black teenagers abortions over time 2 Greater Immigration: [Republican/Democratic] National Committee pursues a policy for the worse on the deportation of illegal immigrants Gun homicide: [Republican/Democratic] party takes the wrong path for the policy on gun homicide Wall Street Bailout: US foreign debt: 3 Smaller [Republican/Democratic] Senator [Republican/Democratic] governor 3 Smaller misleads on which president signed the mischaracterizes the causes of US Wall Street bailout into law debt A N/A Health: Exercise can greatly reduce you r risk of cancer and heart disease В N/A Finance: Google to spend \$10 billion o on offices, data centers in US this year